w3f/polkadot-wiki/docs/learn/learn-staking.md

 ### Why not stake?

-- Tokens will be locked for about 28 days on Polkadot after unbonding, seven days on Kusama.
+- Tokens will be locked for about 28 days on Polkadot after unbonding, and seven days on Kusama.
 - Punishment in case of validator found to be misbehaving (see [#slashing](#slashing)).
 - You want to use the tokens for a parachain slot.